This post contains affiliate links. I earn money from qualifying purchases.

 Entertainment during a power outage

 I personally really like to to jigsaw puzzles, and a storm is a great time to do them.
-You can get a jigsaw puzzle with images of the National Parks or even in the shape of Texas.
+You can get a jigsaw puzzle with images of the National Parks or even of Texas.

 I also love my Kindle, and bring it with me traveling all the time.
-They stay charged for a very long time, and you can load up a lot of books on them, including digital books from the library.
+They stay charged for a very long time, and you can put a lot of books on them, including digital books from the library.